 Herman’s Hermits were one of the most interesting of the original wave of British Invasion groups.
 Unlike The Beatles and The Rolling Stones, The Hermits didn’t threaten authority figures with a longhaired look and loud guitar rock.

-In fact, they were a pleasant, polite group of chaps who sang pleasant music hall-styled ditties that people of all ages could enjoy.
+In fact, they were a pleasant, polite group of chaps who sang pleasant music hall-style ditties that people of all ages could enjoy.
 In the process, they scored eleven Top 10 hits in America.

 The Hermits were originally called The Heartbeats until they got a new lead singer, Peter Blair Denis Bernard Noone.
 The Heartbeats included engraver Karl Green on bass, barber Barry Whitwam on drums and student Derek Leckenby on lead guitar.
 Telegraph engineer Keith Hopwood later threw in his lot with the group.

 Noone, who had taken formal drama lessons, found less mundane employment as a television actor.
 Using the stage name ‘Peter Novack’, one of his most celebrated parts was that of Len Fairclough’s son in Granada TV’s Coronation Street.

 Someone thought Peter looked like the Sherman from The Bullwinkle Show but instead called him ‘Herman’ due to mishearing the name.
 The band renamed themselves Herman and the Hermits – later shortening it to Herman’s Hermits – and began to perform in their native Manchester.

 They quickly gained a local following, a pair of managers, and the attention of pop producer Mickie Most.
 Most saw a potential superstar in Peter Noone (whom he thought resembled John Kennedy) and quickly went to work in the studio.

 However, only Noone performed on the early recordings: the band was replaced by professional session musicians, including future Led Zeppelin members Jimmy Page and John Paul Jones.